 Is there any thing more confusing than the difference between WordPress.ORG and WordPress.COM?

 It seems not.
-New bloggers tend to think of WordPress as this monolithic open-source, free platform that anyone can access, without knowing WordPress is actually two separate bodies offering two very different sets of services.
+New bloggers tend to think of WordPress as this monolithic open-source, free platform that anyone can access, without knowing it is actually two separate bodies offering two very different sets of services.

 The confusion was epidemic this week in my WordPress Workshop, so let this be a bulletin for all new bloggers.